vscode-restructuredtext/docs/articles/ecosystem.rst

 Esbonio Language Server
 -----------------------
+.. danger:: Starting from version 190.1.17 of vscode-restructuredtext, this component is replaced by the Esbonio extension.

 This is a language server created by Alex Carney that provides the essential asset to enable reStructuredText language services,